GunnerLab/Stable-MCCE/wiki/docs/tools.md

 -----------

 ### tpl-mcce2free.py
-*Future versions of MCCE will use ftpl format, and this command converts mcce tple file to new ftpl file.*
+*Future versions of MCCE will use ftpl format, and this command converts mcce tpl file to new ftpl file.*

 **Syntax**
 ```